-If you’re not familiar with monkey bread, it’s a sweet, gooey pull-apart bread that you make by forming dough into little balls, rolling them in sugar, and baking them in a bundt pan.
-It’s eaten by pulling off the bite-size pieces, thereby picking it apart bit by bit, similar to how we might imagine monkeys eating bread.
+Monkey Bread is a sweet, gooey pull-apart bread that you make by forming dough into balls, rolling them in sugar, and baking them in a bundt pan.
+It’s eaten by pulling off bite-size pieces, thereby picking it apart bit by bit, similar to how we would imagine monkeys eating bread.
 Or maybe because we like to affectionately refer to our kids as our little monkeys.
 Either way, it’s a term of affection for this beloved recipe.